March 19, 2022

 TOO STEEP, TOO LITTLE WATER

-After admiring the views I had to return 100% of my focus back to the terrain immediately before me.
+After admiring the views of the Four Peaks, I knew I needed to return 100% of my focus to the terrain immediately before me.
 The AZT took a seriously sharp drop, descending 800 feet in barely half a mile!
 And then I had to scramble back up 1000 feet over the next mile.

-By the time I was climbing up to the far side of this obstacle an hour later, I was utterly exhausted.
-It was nearing 1:45 pm and I still hadn’t even eaten lunch.
-I just needed to just find some shade and stop.
-I knew if I didn’t eat and drink something soon, I would bonk.
+I was utterly exhausted by the time I was climbing up to the far side of this obstacle an hour later.
+It was nearing 1:45 pm, and I hadn’t even eaten lunch.
+I just needed to find some shade and stop.
+I knew I would bonk if I didn’t eat and drink something soon.

 Unfortunately, there was very little in the way of tall vegetation at the top of the ridge.
 Twice I though I found some potential shade to sit under, only to have to abandon my prospects at the last minute.
 The first time was due to an anthill situated exactly where I’d hoped to sit.
 The second time, the spot was filled with cactus.